ManBeaRTo/SpringAI_Chatbot/README.md

 # SpringAI_Chatbot
-A ChatGPT-styled Chatbot built using Java and Spring AI
+A ChatGPT-styled Chatbot built using Java and Spring AI (code cannot be displayed due to proprietary nature)

 - ### Chat Interface
 ![Interface](/pictures/chatboxPage.png)